mongodb/specifications/source/auth/auth.rst

         "onOIDCRefreshToken" (defined below), if the driver supports providing objects as mechanism property values.
     ALLOWED_HOSTS
-        The list of allowed hosts for MongoDB connections, allowing Unix shell-style wildcards.
+        The list of allowed hostnames (ignoring ports) for MongoDB connections, allowing Unix shell-style wildcards.
 This is a security feature and defaults to
         ``[*.mongodb.net, *.mongodb-dev.net, *.mongodbgov.net, localhost]``.
         When ``MONGODB-OIDC`` authentication is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST